aramzcrypto/datagram/readme.md

-# Datagram Alpha Testnet Setup Guide
+# Datagram Alpha Testnet
+A step-by-step guide to run Datagram node via CLI
 ---

 ## Table of Contents